piotrmurach/github_cli/README.md

 ### Arguments

-The required arguments come first as per command description, then are followed by the optional arguments supplied inside a `params` flag.
+The required arguments come first as per command description, then are followed by the optional arguments supplied as specific options.

 For instance, one can create repository by supplying parameters in the following way: